zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/use-cm-hue-access-cluster/use-cm-hue-access-cluster.md

     ![](./images/logout-cm.png " ")

-## **STEP 3:** Use Hue to Access the Cluster
+## **Task 3:** Use Hue to Access the Cluster

-In this step, you will use Hue to access the cluster.
+In this task, you will use Hue to access the cluster.
 In a non-HA cluster, Hue runs on the first utility node.
 You will use the reserved public IP address that is associated with **`traininun0`** that you created in **Lab 5, Access a BDS Node Using a Public IP Address**.

 1. Open a web browser window.